tolkit/gfatk/README.md

 - `gfatk extract <GFA> -s <segment-ids>` - extracts the subgraph from the GFA, given a segment name, or multiple (if multiple, these must be comma separated without space).
 - `gfatk extract-chloro <GFA>` - extracts the plastid from the GFA.
 It has default parameters which seem to work okay.
 - `gfatk extract-mito <GFA>` - extracts the mitochondria from the GFA.
 It has default parameters which seem to work okay.
 - `gfatk fasta <GFA>` - extracts a fasta file from the GFA.
+This simply prints each of the segments from the GFA.
 I say it's almost as simple as the `awk` version, but the toolkit does some checks to see if we are actually dealing with a GFA or not.
 - `gfatk linear <GFA> -e -i` - forces the longest linear legal representation of the graph.
 You can evaluate within subgraphs (`-e`), or include node coverage information (`-i`).
 - `gfatk overlap <GFA>` - extracts the overlaps from the GFA.
 These are taken from the CIGAR string from each of the links, and optionally extended (e.g. `-s 1000` to 1000bp either side of the overlap).
 - `gfatk path <GFA> <path> (-p path/to/path.txt)` - evaluates a linear representation of the graph, given an input path.
 The input path can be on the command line, or a file.
 Simply, it must be an comma separated list of node ID's and orientations (1+,2-,3+ ... ).
-- `gfatk stats <GFA>` - some stats about the input GFA.
-Can be quite verbose for large, unconnected graphs.
+- `gfatk stats <GFA> -t` - some stats about the input GFA.
+Can be quite verbose for large, unconnected graphs. `-t` outputs tabular data (TSV).
 - `gfatk trim <GFA>` - removes segments if they have only a single neighbour.
 Useful for trimming GFA's which have segments attached at low coverage.

+These are not all the options for each subcommand.
+Run:

+`gfatk help <subcommand>` for more information on each subcommand.

-Many of these commands can be chained in a pipeline, e.g. `gfatk extract-chloro in.gfa | gfatk linear > out.gfa`.
+Many of these commands can be chained in a pipeline, e.g. `gfatk extract-chloro in.gfa | gfatk linear > out.fa`.

 ## Examples and docs